 The brainchild of our founder Joanna Noble, this fantastic and popular charitable event, now in its 10th year, enables local businesses donate over 1000 Easter Eggs to 13 different children’s charitable causes across Essex.

 It’s easy for your business to get involved and donate!
-Please press the button/email back and our team will drop you a line to arrange a mutually convenient time to collect.
+Please email us at [email protected] and our team will drop you a line to arrange a mutually convenient time to collect.

 Here are the 13 local charities you will be supporting this year…

 Basildon Hospital Children’s Wards – there are 5 wards for children including a dedicated 24hr paediatrics assessment unit which provides assessment for acute illnesses, high-risk immunisations as well as now having a dedicated Children’s A&E Department www.basildonandthurrock.nhs.uk.